PhilKubz/challenge-10-logo-maker/README.md

 `npm install jest` is used in order to install Jest package

-`npm install inquirer  ` is used to install the inquirer package
+`npm install inquirer@7.3.3` is used to install the inquirer package

 ## Usage
 To run the Logo Generator application, execute the following command in your terminal: